seanmcne/Microsoft.Xrm.Data.PowerShell/README.md

 # Microsoft.Xrm.Data.PowerShell

+This is v2.xx branch is Dynamics CRM 2016 SDK base.
+This version is compatible with Azure Automation.

 ### Overview
 **Microsoft.Xrm.Data.Powershell.zip** contains one primary module, Microsoft.Xrm.Data.Powershell, but also relies on an included dll module Microsoft.Xrm.Tooling.CrmConnector.Powershell.

-**Version 1.xx** is Dynamics CRM 2015 SDK base.

-**Version 2.xx** is Dynamics CRM 2016 SDK base and it is compatibile with Azure Automation.
-For more information about v2.xx, go to [v2.0 branch](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/tree/v2)

 Releases are found on the [Release Page](https://github.com/seanmcne/Microsoft.Xrm.Data.PowerShell/releases)